prabhu43/ansible-gocd/README.md

 [![Snap-CI](https://snap-ci.com/Tpbrown/ansible-gocd/branch/master/build_image)](https://snap-ci.com/Tpbrown/ansible-gocd/)
 ATTENTION:
 =
-This repository was recently transferred from ThoughtWorksInc to Tpbrown.
+This repository was recently transferred from Tpbrown to prabhu43.
 If you've forked it you'll need to update your remotes (or delete & re-fork).

 Apologies for the change -- it was adding confusion around support.
 (It's not supported ;-)